Probate Q&A Series

 1. Appointment of Personal Representative

 First, you must open a probate case in the clerk of superior court’s office.
-The court issues Letters Testamentary (if there is a will) or Letters of Administration (if there is no will).
+The clerk issues Letters Testamentary (if there is a will) or Letters of Administration (if there is no will).
 These letters grant you authority to act on behalf of the estate.

 2. Gathering Required Documents